-Forums or Blogs, when used for business reasons, are not the place to use a nick-name, handle or department name to hide your true identity.
+When used for business purposes, forums or blogs are not the places to use a nickname, handle, or department name to hide your true identity.

-j doe, john doe or j a doe — all small caps; not acceptable either (unless you are a gradeschooler).
-In most cases the name fields should reflect your full name in proper case.
+j doe, john doe, or j a doe — all small caps; not acceptable either.
+Never type anything that reflects on your business without typing in proper case.
+In most circumstances, the name fields should reflect your full name in the proper case.

 What are you hiding from?

-Using a pseudonym, nick-name, handle or department name in business forums or business blog comments without complete profile completion makes one wonder why you don’t want to be identified.
+Do you use a pseudonym, nickname, handle, or department name in business forums or business blog comments along with a blank profile?
+Hmmm… Why you do want to be incognito?
 What is it exactly that you are trying to hide?

-If you do use a handle make darned well sure that your profile is completed with all your information — First name, last name, website and more!
-This is the only approach that will reflect that you are credible, identifiable and are not hiding being a nickname.
+If you do use a handle, make sure that your profile is complete with all your information — first name, last name, website, and more.
+The more, the better to show that you are for real.
+This is the only approach that will reflect that you are credible, identifiable, and are not hiding by using a nickname.

-Hiding behind a handle is a sign of not wanting to take accountability for the words you type and the actions you take — or don’t take.
-This also takes away the personal touch that is so many times missing from electronic communications and is critical to trust and relationship building.
+Hiding behind a handle is also a sign of not wanting to take accountability for the words you type and your actions.
+Unfortunately, this also takes away the personal touch that is often missing from electronic communications and is critical to trust and relationship building.

 But wait, I was told otherwise just the other day…

-If you make a mistake be “man enough” to take your comeuppance.
-Most folks are forgiving and will be more apt to understand rather than hiding behind a fake name or handle — or worse ignoring the situation all together.
+If you make a mistake, learn from that, take your comeuppance, and don’t do it again.
+Most folks are forgiving and will be more apt to understand rather than hiding behind a fake name or handle — or worse, ignoring the situation altogether.

-I’ve yet to receive an valid excuse as to why one should not want to use their proper name in comments and forums by at the very lest completing the profile options with all the info your avatar or handle do not provide.
-That is if you want to take advantage of pesonalization and customer relationship building potential.
+I’ve yet to receive a valid excuse as to why one should not use their proper name in comments and forums by, at the very least, completing the profile options.
+Avatars and handles do not enforce your branding.

-Not providing full identity disclosure in business forums or on business blog comments is perceived that you are not credible.
-That is unless you do have something to hide — and that’s exactly what everyone will presume!
+Not providing full identity disclosure in business forums or on business blog comments is perceived as not credible.
+As a result, you just will not be taken as seriously.
+And that’s not good for business.